PerfLab-EXaCT/.github/profile/README.md

 ## Application Performance Analysis and Prediction

   * [MemGaze](https://github.com/pnnl/memgaze):
   MemGaze is a memory analysis toolset that combines high-resolution trace analysis and low overhead measurement, both with respect to time and space.
+MemGaze provides high-resolution by collecting world-level memory access traces, where the highest resolution supported is back-to-back sequences.
+MemGaze provides several post-mortem trace processing methods, including multi-resolution analysis for locations vs. operations; accesses vs. spatio-temporal reuse, and reuse (distance, rate, volume) vs. access patterns.

+  Memgaze now includes *MemFriend*, a new analysis module that introduces spatial and temporal locality analysis that captures affinity (access correlation) between pairs of memory locations.
+MemFriend's multi-resolution analysis identifies significant memory segments and simultaneously prunes the analysis space such that time and space complexity is modest.
+MemFriend creates signatures, selectable at 3D, 2D, and 1D resolutions, that provide novel insights and enable predictive reasoning about application performance.
+The results aid data layout optimizations, and data placement decisions.

   * [Palm](https://gitlab.com/perflab-exact/palm):
   Palm is a suite of performance modeling tools (Palm, Palm-Task, Representative-Paths, Palm/FastFootprints, MIAMI-NW) to assist performance analysis and predictive model generation.
 Palm generates models by combining top-down (human-provided) semantic insight with bottom-up static and dynamic analysis.
 Palm has been used to model irregular applications with sparse data structures and unpredictable access patterns.
 Recent additions focus on rapid characterization of memory behavior.